-Based on the expected Learning Outcomes for Honors courses, discipline-specific communication is an integral component to every Honors course.
+Most Honors courses are core classes and so are typically completed by freshmen and sophomore Honors students.
+Based on the expected Learning Outcomes for Honors courses, written communication is an integral component to every Honors course.
 However, the current teaching practices will vary among Honors courses, as we offer Honors courses in all of the other colleges at UWG, and many of the departments.
 Thus, the specific practices will depend on the college and department that are offering a particular Honors course.